What is Severe Asthma?

 What is FeNO Testing?

 FeNO testing measures (as a Fraction) the amount of gas called Nitric Oxide when you breathe out.
-It is another way for your doctor to understand what is happening in your lungs.
-Nitric Oxide is found in your lungs when you have high levels of a certain type of inflammation (redness and swelling).
+It is another way for your doctor to understand what is happening in your airways.
+Nitric Oxide is found in your airways when you have high levels of a certain type of inflammation (redness and swelling).

 FeNO testing is easy to do and takes very little time.
 It is more likely to be offered at respiratory laboratories (lung testing clinics) or lung specialist clinics.

-Using FeNO testing, your doctor will have a better chance at targeting your treatment for your asthma.
-Together with the results from your FeNO testing and all the factors and patterns of your asthma, your doctor’s aim is to target your asthma treatment to your needs or phenotype of your asthma.
+Using FeNO testing, your doctor will have a better chance at targeting treatment for your asthma.
+Together with the results from your FeNO testing and all the factors and patterns of your asthma, your doctor’s aim is to target your asthma treatment to your needs.

 Phenotypes and Severe Asthma

-All of this tells us about the type of severe asthma you might have.
-We call this your ‘phenotype’ and your phenotype will help your doctor decide which specialist treatment to prescribe you.
+Together, all of this information tells your doctor about the type of severe asthma you might have.
+We call this your ‘phenotype’ and your phenotype will help your doctor decide which specialist treatment to prescribe.

 The three currently understood phenotypes in severe asthma (and even more broadly in asthma) include